tldr-pages/tldr/pages/osx/backupd.md

 # backupd

-> Create Time Machine backups and manage its backup history.
+> Creates Time Machine backups and manages its backup history.
 > It should not be invoked manually.
 > More information: <https://www.manpagez.com/man/8/backupd/>.